ibm-cloud-docs/account/catalog-add-private.md

   * Terraform templates
   * OVA images deployed on VMware vCenter Server
   * Virtual server images with Terraform deployed on VPC infrastructure
-  * Operators deployed on Red Hat OpenShift
+  * Operators from GitHub repositories deployed on Red Hat OpenShift
+  * Operator bundles from Red Hat OpenShift registries

 1. Upload your soure code in a GitHub repository.
 For more information, see [Managing releases in a repository](https://docs.github.com/en/github/administering-a-repository/managing-releases-in-a-repository){: external}.
 1. Make sure you're assigned the following IAM access: